rgeleta/odoo9-utils/scripts/odoo9-install/README.md

-Preparing and running the installation script for your installation
+Prepare and run the installation script for your installation

 1. Review (and update if desired) `odoo9-install.sh`